Close ILTakeCare Suggestion

 You need a learner's permit before you can get a regular driver's licence.
 Here's the list of fees for getting a learner's licence in Karnataka:

-Driving licence fees structure for permanent driving licence in Karnataka
+Fee structure for a permanent driving licence in Karnataka

 After having a learner's licence for at least 30 days, you can apply for a permanent driving licence.
-The fee scheme for a new driving licence fees in Karnataka includes:
+The fee for a new Karnataka driving licence includes:

 Item